Items of Interest and Past News

 The student exchange programme between St Mary’s Hall, Brighton and St Mary’s Hall, Burlington, New Jersey ran from 1960-1972.
 The two schools alternated their exchanges: One year an English student went to Burlington; the next year an American girl spent the year in Brighton.

-This article has been written by Jeanette Cureton (Smith) who was the first student to come over from the US in 1961-62 and who is an active and much valued member of our Association.
+This article has been written by Jeanette Cureton (Smith) who was the first SMH (Burlington, NJ) student to come over from the US to SMH (Brighton), in 1961-62.

 We are also pleased to be able to reproduce an extract from Doane Academy’s Fall 2018 issue of their Magazine “Ivy Leaves” on the same topic here.